 From the beaches of the Balearic Islands to the rousing La Rambla of Barcelona, sunny escapes to Spain are something of a British tradition.

 What does EHIC cover?With an active EHIC, you should be covered when it comes to healthcare costs and potential accidents in Spain.
-It allows you to access state healthcare for free or at a lower cost.
-However, with the UK expected to leave the EU later this year, these cards may no longer be valid.

 An EHIC only covers state care too, so any private treatment, mountain rescue service, repatriation to the UK, or cruise incidents won’t be included.